PROGRAMME

 Adaptive fashion and assistive technologies have reshaped the way we think about equity and inclusion, where every person can feel represented and empowered to express their individuality.

-Fashion a kinder, more inclusive tomorrow in a workshop and talk with adaptive fashion studio Werable and explore how to engineer universal dressing solutions alongside people of all abilities and the ageing.
+Fashion a kinder, more inclusive tomorrow in a workshop and talk with fashion studio Werable and explore how to engineer universal dressing solutions alongside people of all abilities.

 Find out more about the work of community makerspace Salvage Garden in creating assistive technology that helps individuals with disabilities be more independent in school, work or play.